BurlesonBrad/client-and-product-testimonials-free/README.md

-# Client and Product Testimonials Pro
+# Client and Product Testimonials
 Easy client and product testimonials for all WordPress sites